solidato/dapp/README.md

 - install [vercel CLI](https://vercel.com/docs/cli)
 - run `vercel link`
-- set the name of the project you want the env (see [here](https://vercel.com/neokingdom-dao))
+- set the name of the project you want the env (see [here](https://vercel.com/solidato))
 - run `vercel env pull --environment=production|staging .env.local`
 - profit 💰

-Note: if you want to change from i.e. teledisko to neokingdom, just re-run `vercel link` and choose `dapp-neokingdom` as project name.
+Note: if you want to change from i.e. solidato to another one, just re-run `vercel link` and choose `dapp-solidato` as project name.

 ## How to add a Subgraph query

 - Create a new file inside the `./lib/graphql/subgraph/queries/` folder
 - Copy the way other queries are structured to be able to generate TS types
 - When the query is ready or after each update remember to run `pnpm codegen:subgraph`

-If the schema on https://api.neokingdom.org/subgraphs/name/NeokingdomDAO/vigodarzere is not working - as the server is down - try with https://api2.neokingdom.org/subgraphs/name/NeokingdomDAO/vigodarzere.
-You can find in `./codegen-subgraph.ts`

 ## Feature flags